 Workflow system architecture

-This article describes the architecture of the workflow system in Microsoft Dynamics 365 for Finance and Operations.
+This article describes the architecture of the workflow system.

 The workflow infrastructure consists of two components that are hosted on Application Object Server (AOS): the X++ workflow runtime and the managed workflow runtime.

 The X++ workflow runtime consists of the following components:

 - A messaging batch job

 Either the messaging batch job or the workflow runtime API can invoke the application code, if it's required.
 The X++ workflow runtime is compiled into the Common Intermediate Language (CIL) of the Microsoft .NET Framework.